JSC-4/uBlaze_UART_LED_Counter/README.md

 ```
 1. Create a new project.
 As no RTL sources are not used "Do not specify sources at this time" can be checked.
    Select the FPGA board used and finish building the project.
 2. To make a new IP, go to tool->Create and Package New IP.
-Pick "Create Axi4 Preipheral", can change name of IP and other
+Pick "Create Axi4 Preipheral", change name of IP to LED_Controller
-   details on the "Peripheral Details" window.
+   (other details on the Peripheral Details window can be changed).
 On the last page, click "Edit IP" and click finish.
-3. Click "Add Sources" and add the VHDL file found here: [LED_Counter](www.google.com).
+3. Click "Add Sources"->"Add or Create Design Sources"->Add Files and add the VHDL file found in the additional comments.
+[LED_Counter](www.google.com).
-3. Add an AXI GPIO core, double click on the ip block, add dip switches in GPIO.
-Do the same for another AXI
+4. In the LED_Controller_v1_0_S00_AXI_inst file, add a 16-bit output called LED (same as VHDL file) to the ports.
+Instansiate the
+   VHDL code, by adding the component to the Architecture and Port Map the code. m_clk to to S_AXI_ACLK, reset to S_AXI_ARESETN,
+   sw to slv_reg0(1 downto 0) and LED to LED.
+5. In the LED_v1_0(arch_imp file, add the same LED signal to the ports at the top of the page.
+Add the LED signal to the component
+   declaration and to the instantiation.
+6. Click on the Package IP window and merge any changes in files without tick marks (File Groups, Customisation Parameter etc).
+After
+   this click on the Review and Package IP step->Edit Packaging Settings.
+In the After Packaging section, tick the first three boxes.
+   Lastly click on Package IP.
+7. Once back in the orignal project, create a clock design with a MicroBlaze Processor and UART core, which is the same as
+   the Hello World Project (check additional comments).
+Add the new LED_Controller IP, right click the LED[15:0] port and click make
+   external.
+8. Create a HDL Wrapper of the project and click Open Elaborated Design.
+In the top right drop down box, click floorplanning, change
+   the LED ports voltage to LVCMOS3V3 and map the FPGA LEDs to the correct ports.
-   GPIO core but add LEDs to GPIO.
-Run connection automation, validate the design, create a HDL wrapper
-   (if not already created) and generate bitstream.
+9. Run connection automation, validate the design, create a HDL wrapper (if not already created) and generate bitstream.
-4. Once bitstream is generated, go to file->export->export hardware and make sure INCLUDE BITSTREAM is checked.
+10. Once bitstream is generated, go to file->export->export hardware and make sure INCLUDE BITSTREAM is checked.
-5. File->Launch SDK
+11. File->Launch SDK
 ```

 ### SDK